-Located in a coveted position near the Brandenburg Gate, the Reichstag and Tiergarten, Potsdamer Platz is a bustling hive of activity in central Berlin - the perfect place to catch a film, sip a latte or shop for some designer duds.
+Located in a coveted position near the Brandenburg Gate, the Reichstag, and Tiergarten, Potsdamer Platz is a bustling hive of activity in central Berlin - the perfect place to catch a film, sip a latte, or shop for some designer duds.

-Unsurprisingly, the square derives its name from the city of Potsdam, approximately twenty-five kilometres southwest, as historically it was where the road from that city snaked joined to other major Berlin roads.
+Unsurprisingly, the square derives its name from the city of Potsdam, approximately twenty-five kilometers southwest, as historically it was where the road from that city snaked joined to other major Berlin roads.

-In 1961 the Berlin Wall was built directly through the centre of the once iconic square, owing to its strategic position at the nexus of the American, British and Russian sectors of East and West Berlin.
+In 1961, the Berlin Wall was built directly through the center of the once iconic square, owing to its strategic position at the nexus of the American, British, and Russian sectors of East and West Berlin.

 The architects sought to design a gathering place for the modern, unified Berlin - one that would cast a nod to the square’s parochial beginnings while signaling to the world that the former ‘East Berlin’ was open for business.

-Potsdamer Platz is now home to over a dozen modernist skyscrapers, a full-sized shopping mall, the largest 3D film theatre in Germany (also, original movies in English can be seen here), cutting-edge art and historical exhibits (including pieces of the Berlin Wall), as well as countless restaurants, shops and service providers.
+Potsdamer Platz is now home to over a dozen modernist skyscrapers, a full-sized shopping mall, the largest 3D film theatre in Germany (also, original movies in English can be seen here), cutting-edge art and historical exhibits (including pieces of the Berlin Wall), as well as countless restaurants, shops, and service providers.